jmshanahan/general-notes/docker.md

 Finally, if we want to use Docker without root privileges, we need to run the following command: sudo usermod -aG docker \$(whoami)

+#### no-cache

+Be careful if for example you are building images and you are pulling files of say github as part of the building process.
+You will need to get the latest files from github so you will not want to use a cached version that may reside on your machine.
+In this instance you will need to tack --no-cache onto the command so it pulls the correct files from github

 ### Containers

 docker run dit [image]